 Read our article on genetic inheritance.

-Mutations are some undesirable changes or alterations in our genes.
+Mutations are undesirable changes or alterations in our genes.
 And as we know it causes some serious health issues.

 Scientifically, “alterations in a nucleotide sequence of a DNA or gene which causes genetic abnormalities are known as mutations.”

 Insertion, deletion, translocation, inversion or base substitution are some of the common types of gene mutations that happen in a genome.
 Some mutations are acquired, only occur after birth through some mutagens, for example, cancer.

 Contrary, some mutations can pass on in offsprings, those mutations might either lethal dominant or recessively normal.
 These types of mutations are categorized as inherited mutations.

 IVS1-5 is a type of single base mutation of the beta-globin gene that causes beta-thalassemia.
 It’s an autosomal recessive condition thus two recessive alleles are required to cause anemia.
 Likewise, some mutations are dominant or extrachromosomal.